 What does Matcha taste like?

-It is rich and sharp.
-Our matcha smells sweet with earthy undertones and a fruity aroma.
+It is rich, balanced yet sharp.
+Our matcha is unique to our organic farm, it smells sweet with earthy undertones, a fruity aroma and tang.
 Poor quality Matcha will taste bitter and be close to yellow tones as opposed to green tones.

 What can I use Matcha for?